Skip to main content

 ResourceLimit

-Brands1 on Free, multiple on paid plans
+Brands1 on Starter, multiple on Growth, unlimited on Enterprise

 Competitors per brand4 (default, varies by plan)